Laravel-Backpack/docs/3.4/base-faq.md

 Additionally, you can place a new routes file in your ```app/routes/backpack/base.php```.
 If a file is present there, no default Backpack\Base routes will be loaded, only what's present in that file.

-[block:api-header]
-{
-  "type": "basic",
-  "title": "Use separate login/register forms for users and admins" }
+## Use separate login/register forms for users and admins
-[/block]

 If you need separate login for user and admin, probably the fastest way would be to use:
 - the backpack login for the admins
 - the default Laravel login for the users